StillAbeginnerr/CurveTopia_TeamMythiCode_Pull/README.md

 We tried and tested multiple solutions through trial and error, combining multiple technologies:
 - R-CNN for Shapes Detection
+- Pure OpenCV Countours based approach
+- RDP Algorithm for shape simplification as smoothing
+- Image Segmentation for Shape Detections

+However, the best solution as highlighted in [99_Accurate_Solution.ipynb](https://github.com/thejediboySHASHANK/CurveTopia_MythiCode_Pull/blob/main/99_Accurate_Solution.ipynb), was achieved through a meticulate combination of all the above listed trials, errors and optimizations on top of that.

 ## Overview 🔭